HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 # Common Voice Dataset Compiler - Common Voice ToolBox

+IMPORTANT NOTICE: We are moving our Common Voice Toolbox related packages (and more) into a combined monorepo, so this repo will be archived in the future.

 This repository contains python command line utilities for pre-calculating the data for [Common Voice Dataset Analyzer](https://github.com/HarikalarKutusu/cv-tbox-dataset-analyzer) (which is actually a viewer) in an offline process.
 To be able to use this, you have to download the datasets yourselves and provide the tsv files and other data (such as clip durations and text-corpora).
 It is a lengthy process using huge amounts of data (in our case it is 274 GB uncompressed after Common Voice v16.1 - i.e. without the audio files) and you are not expected to use this utility.